This week’s story is about the animal kingdom, and this week’s news has kid-friendly outfits and pie. Read on.

 And speaking of amazing kids, today’s news is about 200 artists, scrubs camp, and Kits 4 Kare.
 Read on.

-And did you know that today’s news is about being a friend, building a lake cabin, and glorious gardening?
+And did you know today’s news is about a clothing designer, helpful fifth-graders, and county neighbors?
 Read on.